mcamara/laravel-localization/README.md

 Install the package via composer: `composer require mcamara/laravel-localization`

+In Laravel 5.5, the service provider and facade will automatically get registered.
+For older versions of the framework, follow the steps below:

-Register the ServiceProvider in `config/app.php`
+Register the service provider in `config/app.php`

 ```php
         'providers' => [